dlab-berkeley/Python-Fundamentals/README.md

 ## Workshop Goals

 This interactive workshop series is your complete introduction to programming Python for people with little or no previous programming experience.
-It covers the basics of Python in Jupyter, variables and data types, and a gentle introduction to data analysis in Pandas.
+It covers the basics of Python and Jupyter, variables and data types, and a gentle introduction to data analysis in Pandas.

 Python Fundamentals has 3 parts.
 Each of the parts takes 2 hours, and is delivered in a lecture-style coding walkthrough interrupted by challenge problems and a break.
 Instructors and TAs are dedicated to engaging you in the classroom and answering questions in plain language.